 Today’s burning question: what is power yoga?!?

 Hi, I’m Alli.
-I’ve been one of the voices behind the bulldog blog for a few years now, and I’m always learning about the world of yoga and wellness.
-Today, I’ve been asked to give you the down low on the question “what is power yoga?”
+I’ve been one of the voices behind the Bulldog blog for a few years now, and I’m always learning about the world of yoga and wellness.
+Today, I’ve been asked to give you the lowdown on the question “what is power yoga?”

 When I joined the Bulldog team, I was pretty much a total yoga newbie, but since then, I’ve absorbed a lot of info.